robwillup/retros/docs/SSH_Setup.md

 # SSH Setup

-For RoSy to work, it is necessary to ensure the SSH is properly configured.
+For RetroS to work, it is necessary to ensure the SSH is properly configured.

 ## Remote Machine